Gman-Superfly/Complexity_from_Constraints/Complexity_from_Constraints.md

 Everything I have released is, at the deepest level, the same five equations wearing different clothes.

 I did not set out to find a thread between them, this is work that sparks my interests.

+The current state is more "unifying retrospective" than "predictive theory, there is much work to be done"

 I am obsessively trying to make hard problems easier for myself to understand,  inverse reconstruction, training loops, agents, music, manifolds, hallucinations... sometimes have solutions that feel inevitable as most physical systems do.
 A simple scalar objective plus the ability for the future to non-locally correct the past turns out to be enough. (ahem... enough for my simple brain to work on without exploding)